stiasta/foredrag/girl geek dinner H2018/readme.md

 > Context is used to remember things from earlier in the dialog.
 8. Scroll back up and add output context
-    - text should be definition_of_coffe
+    - text should be definition_of_coffee
     - click the number and set the timeout to 1
 9. click *save*
     - when you see the button turn green the intent should be saved and the test chat is ready.